ambonvik/cimba/docs/background.rst

 would be slightly strange.
 We believe this exception makes the code more intuitive, even if it is not entirely consistent.

-One can (and wilL!) claim that this approach to object-oriented programming provides most of the benefits while minimizing the overhead and constraints from a typical object-oriented programming language.
+One can claim that this approach to object-oriented programming provides most of the benefits while minimizing the overhead and constraints from a typical object-oriented programming language.
 However, there are some features we cannot provide directly: